AymanNasser/Machine-Learning-From-A-Z/Classification/Classification notes.md

 3. Among these K neighbour, count the number of data points in each category
 4. Assign the new data point to the category where we counted the most neighbours

+## Naive Bayes
+A Naive Bayes classifier is a probabilistic machine learning model that’s used for classification task.
+The crux of the classifier is based on the **Bayes theorem**

+We make two assumptions here:
+1. Consider that these predictors are **independent**, that's why the algorithm is called *Naive*
+2. All the predictors have an equal effect on the outcome, (Marginal likelihood is similar)

+Types of Naive Bayes Classifier:
+1. Multinomial Naive Bayes:
+This is mostly used for document classification problem, i.e whether a document belongs to the category of sports, politics, technology etc. The features/predictors used by the classifier are the frequency of the words present in the document

+2. Bernoulli Naive Bayes:
+This is similar to the multinomial naive bayes but the predictors are boolean variables.
+The parameters that we use to predict the class variable take up only values yes or no

+3. Gaussian Naive Bayes:
+When the predictors take up a continuous value and are not discrete, we assume that these values are sampled from a gaussian distribution